Lexxie9952/fcw.org-server/README.md

 About FCW and this repository
 -----------------------------
-FCW is a volunteer effort.
-We follow the common practice of a cycle of development, beta, testing, and release.
-Like other software projects, FCW is almost always in a stage of development ahead of its last stable release.

-FCW is an open source project of a private community that does not sell/distribute its work under the GPL definition of distribution.
+FCW is a volunteer effort and an open source project of a private community that does not sell/distribute its work under the GPL definition of distribution.

-For its voluntarily approved users and developers, FCW periodically publishes stable releases of its code after the beta and testing period.
-FCW usually releases code for stable releases within 90 days of readiness.
+For our users and developers, FCW publishes its source code.

-FCW public code releases are _bona voluntas_ provided for those who mutually and voluntarily enter into relations desired and approved by both parties.
-Users voluntarily choose to be in a provider/user relationship under our Terms of Service, for the state of the project release at that moment.
-Regarding potential developers and non-users, FCW is NOT required to do work for, nor release source code to anyone with whom we have not entered a voluntary mutual relationship, nor do we enter into a developmental, provider, or usership relation with entities who do not agree to the rights we reserve for our absolutely free and unencumbered operation.
-Any relation with us conditional to the above.
+FCW's source code is provided on this repository regardless of whether you are a user or contributing developer.
+Note that this provision is _bona voluntas_, as our licenses specifically allow us to limit releases only to our users and contributing developers.

+By using the FCW website, you voluntarily choose to be in a provider/user relationship under our Terms of Service.

+FCW is NOT required to involuntarily enter into relations with any user or developer; nor accept code from any developer.
+We reserve the right to not do so.
+Freeciv voluntarily accepts those users who by their own volition enter a provider/usership relation with us by accepting the Terms of Service of the private community under which we provide our service.
+We accept code from developers who voluntarily agree to our software licenses, that the content they submit is immediately under that license, and that they agree to our Repository Policy.
+(Before submission, you may request that your source code be accepted with conditional exceptions to our Repository Policy, and we may or may not agree to that exception.)

+Any entity that uses our site or submits code, in so doing agrees to not limit the rights we reserve for free and unencumbered operation.
+Any relation with us is conditional to this, and to the software licenses under which we operate.
+In any case where an interpretation of our Terms of Service or Repository Policy can be established to be in non-accordance with our licenses, the latter shall be assumed to be what is operative.

-You have our permission to enjoy our service, for free, if you accept our Terms of Service.
+You have our permission to access our service, for free, if you accept our Terms of Service.
 In so doing, you are choosing to be a private member of a private internal community.
-FCW reserves the right to refuse service to anyone.
+FCW reserves the right to refuse membership to anyone.
 ----
 By submitting a **Pull Request** to this repository,
-1. You agree that the creators and maintainers of FCW may use and modify that content as we see fit.
+1. You agree, as per our licenses, that FCW may use and modify submitted content freely and without restriction.
-That is, under no restriction whatsoever that would limit us more than if we had created the content ourselves (except for #2 below).
-2. You maintain the right to re-use any contribution you have made in your own projects or other personal, public, or professional uses; without limiting in any way our ability to do the same.
+2. Per our licenses, you maintain the right to use any contribution you have made in any other project or license, whatsoever, to the degree that it does not encumber (1), as above.
+That is, you maintain all rights to use your submitted code wherever and however, without encumbering our right to do the same.
-3. This means we may do, but are not limited to do, the following: Release as the licensor: freeciv server code under GPL licensing; freeciv-web code under AGPL licensing; audio/art/etc, under CC BY or other licensing.
+3. This means we may do, but are not limited to do, the following: Release as the licensor: freeciv server code under GPL licensing or AGPL licensing; freeciv-web code under AGPL licensing; audio/art or other content under whatever appropriate licensing or exemptions may allow or entitle such.
-4. You agree we will not be obstructed from re-releasing or repackaging any contributed part of the project as we deem necessary or desirable, whether for future release of this project or other projects, under current or other licensing; including but not limmited to changes in project licensing to facilitate compliance with other component licensing and/or the ability to deliver our services.
+4. You agree we will not be obstructed from re-releasing or repackaging any contributed part of the project as we deem necessary or desirable, whether for future release of this project or other projects, including but not limited to changes required to accomplish or facilitate compliance with other component licensing, and/or maintaining the ability to deliver our services.

 *Statements made above are inclusive to our Terms of Service.
-No statement made above shall be deemed as FCW or its maintainers implicitly waiving any rights.
+No statement made above shall be deemed as FCW or its maintainers implicitly waiving any rights or overriding any Common Law of a jurisdiction we fall under, nor any license under which we operate.